jbreeden/spine/README.md

 Spine provides event tracing and correlation functions for jQuery and Backbone.
 It can also help you find the view responsible for a particular DOM element.

+## Install from source

+Using Google Chrome:

+- Download the project archive and extract it somewhere.
+- Click on Tools -> Settings -> Extensions
+- Select "Enable developer mode" in the upper right of the window.
+- Click on "Load unpacked extension".
+- Select the extracted folder.
+- Enjoy!

+(Thanks to Manuel Dell'Elce, the author of [Backbone-Debugger](https://github.com/Maluen/Backbone-Debugger) & these installation instructions.)

+_Note: Spine will inject itself into every page until you disable the extension from the settings page._

 ### Get View from DOM Elements

 All DOM elements are monkey-patched with a `view` property, which will return the view object that rendered